Workshops & Seminars

 Cyberbullying & Mental Health

-An evidence-based examination of how online harassment and cyberbullying intersect with youth mental health.
+An evidence-based examination of how online harassment and cyberbullying intersect with one's mental health.
 This seminar covers identification of digital abuse patterns, psychological impacts on victims, and actionable intervention strategies for clinicians, educators, and parents navigating the digital landscape.

 Home as a Healing Space: Promoting Emotional Safety at Home